 The course tutor is Andy Morton, an experienced worker in green wood and in timber-framing.
 There is a limit of 6 students per course to allow for good personal tuition throughout the course.

 Each participant will be allocated their own set of tools at the beginning of the course to use for the duration.
 Sallerton wood is extremely well stocked with straight grown ash, perfect for green woodwork projects.

 Sallerton Wood is 10 acres of beautiful mixed deciduous woodland with a stream running through it.
 It is situated south-east of Launceston, close to the River Tamar on the Devon/Cornwall border.
 All courses take place within the heart of the woodland itself.
 There is a large well-equipped workshop shelter, and a timber-framed utility shelter for cooking and tea-making.
 The utility shelter is equipped with a large dining table, pans, utensils, and a wood-fired clay oven and rocket stoves for use during courses.

-There is an additional charge of £5 per person per night payable at the end of the course, for those who wish to camp on site.
+There is an additional charge of £10 per person per night payable at the end of the course, for those who wish to camp on site.

-This craft course provider has been awarded Gold status for receiving 10 or more 5 star ratings from previous students.
+This craft course provider has been awarded Platinum status for receiving 50 or more 5 star ratings from previous students.

 The Students' Choice award ensures that course providers get recognised for their efforts in the teaching and practice of UK craft.